Imaginario27/scrimba-color-scheme-generator/README.md

 # Colour Scheme Generator

-The Color Scheme Generator is a user-friendly web application that empowers you to explore and create beautiful colour schemes effortlessly.
+The Colour Scheme Generator is a user-friendly web application that empowers you to explore and create beautiful colour schemes effortlessly.
 With a wide range of customization options, you can pick a base colour, select a colour scheme type, and generate six different colours, each with their own hex values.
 Whether you're a designer, developer, or simply looking to spruce up your projects with appealing colour palettes, this tool has got you covered.

 ## Features
 - Generate harmonious colour schemes.